 Looking back, I realized why I didn’t want to bring much stuff with me.
 I wanted to be light on my feet.
 I wanted to be free from responsibility.
 Your stuff can be a distraction and carrying less stuff can help you be less burdened and therefore more equipped to lock in to the moment.
 This truth is what fueled my desire to create a better fanny pack.

 Bethany Beach, Delaware -- where my family still spends every fourth of July.

 It first began with casually wondering why fanny packs had such a largely negative stigma.
 Their practicality is undisputed.
 I get the bravado aspect of it but should that outweigh the pack’s supreme functionality?
 I didn’t think so.
 I just had to get one.

 I went searching and searching.
 I had overanalyzed the issue.
 The packs available were doing an injustice to the brilliant concept of the fanny pack.
 Most were way too big — big enough to fit things that belong in a backpack.
 The small ones were too small and didn’t have room to store the essentials.
 They had dangling straps.
 They had pockets bulging from the front.
 The prints were gimmicky.
 It was no wonder the fanny pack had such a goofy stigma.

 I kept noticing packs everywhere I went.
 I began collecting the *best* ones I could find and studied them.
 It became an obsession.
 I just knew it could be improved.

 So in 2012, I set out to make a better fanny pack.
 I wanted to design it from scratch.
 The pack needed to be small and light, but it needed to comfortably fit the daily essentials.
-The goal of the pack... help you focus less on your stuff and more on the world around you.
+The goal of the pack... help you focus less on your stuff and hopefully more on the world in front of you.